nggit/tremolo-docs/configuration.md

 If you do not pass this parameter, the default value is `False`.

+### ws
+To Disable built-in WebSocket support, you can set this to `False`.
+The default is `True` or enabled.

+To disable it in the ASGI server mode, use `--no-ws`.

 ### log_level
 The default is `'DEBUG'` (string).
 For more info, please check [https://docs.python.org/3/library/logging.html#levels](https://docs.python.org/3/library/logging.html#levels).